-We provide grants to municipalities to assess the vulnerability of infrastructure and assets to climate change events and impacts, as well as develop plans to adapt to climate change and extreme weather-related events.
+We provide grants to municipalities to assess the vulnerability of infrastructure and assets to climate change impacts, as well as develop plans to adapt to climate change and extreme weather-related events.

 On this page, find information about the types of initiatives that are eligible for funding, who can apply, available funding, eligible and ineligible costs, deadlines, as well as the application form and supporting documents.

 We will also fund a combination of climate change risk and vulnerability assessments and climate change risk response plans.

 - Specific tasks and who will accomplish them

 Climate change risk and vulnerability assessments